Session Lifecycle

-Learn how to start and release browser sessions programatically.
+description: Learn how to start and release browser sessions programmatically.

 Sessions are the foundation of browser automation in Steel.
 Each session represents an isolated browser instance that persists until it's either explicitly released or times out.